-For clarity, the query results in these examples show inserted values in black and updated values in red.
+For clarity, the following query results show inserted values in black and updated values in red.
 Each example builds on the previous one, so you can execute them in series to see the behavior.

 INSERT INTO with VALUES clause and without a column list.
 Unique index segment column values are available.